MicrosoftDocs/learn/learn-pr/azure/mr-digital-twin-build-scene/includes/3-unity-interface.md

-Unity is a robust 3D development engine with many features, and as a result, it has a large number of Editor windows.
-To help make the work environment more approachable, the Default Layout features only major windows used during typical development.
-Other Windows can be found under the Windows menu item at the top of the work area.
+Unity is a robust 3D development platform with many features, and as a such, it has a large number of Editor windows.
+To help make the work environment more approachable, the Default Layout consists of only major windows used during typical development scenarios.
+Additional Windows can be found under the **Windows** menu item at the top of the work area.

 :::image type="content" source="../media/unity-interface.png" alt-text="Screenshot of the Unity interface with each panel assigned a letter from a to f.
 A is toolbar, b is scene view, c is game view, d is hierarchy window, e is inspector window, and f is project window.":::